 From Introvert to Director at Apple

 I've always wanted to be a director.
 Not the type that I ended up becoming at Apple, but a film director.
 Jaws made me afraid to go into the water, and I must have watched Raiders of the Lost Ark at least 50 times before the age of 13.
-I didn't end up chasing my passion, but working at Apple has enabled me to be passionate and creative every day.
+I didn't end up pursuing my passion for film direction, but working at Apple has enabled me to be passionate and creative every day.

 By most objective standards, I've accomplished a lot.
-Yet, compared to most, I'm not uniquely talented, smart or special.
-Those of you who may know me may be surprised to know that I'm an extreme introvert.
-I'd much rather spend time curled up reading a book, then interacting with people.
-I'm unusually clumsy at small talk and avoid meeting new people at all costs.
+Yet, compared to most, I'm not uniquely talented, smart, or special.
+Those of you who know me maybe surprised to know that I'm an extreme introvert.
+I'd much rather spend time curled up reading a book than interacting with people.
+I'm unusually clumsy at small talk and nervous in social scenarios.

-What has always helped me pass others is my mindset.
+Despite these shortcomings, I have been able to achieve great success, largely due to my overall approach to life.
+What has always helped me succeed is my mindset.
 I work harder, learn faster, and dream bigger than most.

-This is my brief story, and i hope that it conveys who I am, some of the high's and low's I've faced and how I can perhaps help you.
+To get a better sense of how my mindset has impacted my life, allow me to say a bit more about my journey, some of the highs and lows I've faced, and how I can perhaps help you.
 Perhaps you'll consider trusting me with your e-mail address and joining our community, if you get to know me.

 Iftikhar with my father Ajaz Khan, and my grandfater, Imam Bashir Rafiq